learnbyexample/py_regular_expressions/py_regex.md

 >>> re.sub(r'e', 'E', greeting)
 'HavE a nicE wEEkEnd'

-# replace first two occurrences of 'e' with 'E'
+# replace the first two occurrences of 'e' with 'E'
-# same as: greeting.replace('e', 'E', 2)
+# same as: greeting.replace('e', 'E', count=2)
 >>> re.sub(r'e', 'E', greeting, count=2)
 'HavE a nicE weekend'
 ```